Selection dynamics for deep neural networks: Two iterative algorithms

 3. find $r^k=r_{a^k, b^k}$ by solving the backward problem

 4. Update $(a, b)$ by

-Since $\sigma$ is non-decreasing, the linear programing problem (\ref{tf}) may be used to update $(a, b)$.
+Since $\sigma$ is non-decreasing, the linear programing problem (\ref{tf}) (see Section \ref{sec4.2}) may be used to update $(a, b)$.

+\red{As is the case with the maximum principle, the above algorithm consists of two major components: the forward-backward Hamiltonian dynamics and the maximization for the optimal parameters at each step.
+An important feature of the algorithm is that the Hamiltonian maximization is decoupled for each step.
+In the language of deep learning, the optimization step is decoupled for different network layers and only the Hamiltonian involves propagation through the layers.
+This allows the parallelization of the maximization step, which is typically most time-consuming.}

-One advantage of this approach is that it does not rely on gradients with respect to the trainable parameters.
-For recent works using PMP based algorithms to train neural networks, we refer to \cite{LCTE18, LH18}.
+One advantage of this approach is that it does not rely on gradients with respect to the trainable parameters through back-propagation. \red{An additional advantage is that one has a good control of the error through explicit estimates on the Hamiltonian (see \cite{LCTE18}).
+Overall, the approach opens up new avenues to attack training problems associated with deep learning. }